Civic-Tech-Ballot-Inititiave/Ballot-Initiative/README.md

 1. From the terminal run

 ```
-streamlit run app/app.py
+streamlit run app/Home.py
 ```

-2. In order to test the OCR and Validation, pass in a PDF of ballot inititatives.
+2. In order to test the OCR and Validation, pass in a PDF of signed petitions and a voter records file.
+You can find fake data versions of each in the `sample_data` folder.

 ## App Usage Guide